Vitis vinifera- Blaufraenkisch (lemberger)X Dornfelder

 Vitis vinifera- (Silvaner x Riesling) X Muller- Thurgau

 High quality aromatic white grape, widely grown in England.
 A German crossing for the early 70s (Silvaner X Riesling)X Muller-Thurgau.
 Always being described as England’s Sauvignon Blanc in journalistic shorthand, it is a key grape in the English Wine industry.

 In the vineyard, Bacchus is perhaps not the easiest of grapes to grow.
 It is susceptible to Powdery and Downey Mildew and Botrytis.
 It has been known to rot Nobly in the right conditions.
 It is occasionally prone to Coulure (poor flowering), yields of 5t/a are rare but not unheard of.
 It ripens early to midseason for most winemaking styles, retaining its acidity even in the hottest of years.

 Currently being planted on a large scale, mainly led by Chapel Down.
 New plantings at Nutbourne in 2011 and Kingscote in 2012 and 2013

 Sugar – 65-80oc

-After Pinot Noir now the most planted variety planted in England, ripening a week to ten days after Pinot Noir site selection is of crucial importance.
-Bud-burst is before Pinot Noir and as a result is more prone to both spring and autumn frosts though strangely seems to set better in poor conditions.
-Again there are a wide selection of Champagne and Burgundy Clones avaiable, as with Pinot Noir there is some debate as to its suitability for still wine production in the UK, I can promise you that it is.
+After Pinot Noir now the most planted variety planted in England, ripening a week to ten days after Pinot Noir.
+Site selection is of crucial importance.
+Bud-burst is before Pinot Noir and as a result, is more prone to both spring and autumn frosts though strangely seems to set better in poor conditions.
+Again there is a wide selection of Champagne and Burgundy Clones available, as with Pinot Noir there is some debate as to its suitability for still wine production in the UK, I can promise you that it is.